 soil needs and to clear debris will pay back.

 So, Lets Build A Garden Hard Landscaping & Project Management.
 After an audit, a plan, a design and construction plan its now all about the structure of the garden.
 The hard landscaping to be done first.

 So, what you can do yourself and where would some help would be a good idea?
 Think about the your skills, your experience and the time it will take you to complete the tasks you have planned.
 More importantly, think about the skills you don’t have and will need to buy in.

 Lets build a garden – Week 4 Construction Pack

 Lets Build A Garden – Construction.
 So far – we’ve looked at an audit, your inspiration, the design and the creation of a brief.
 Now – what about construction?
-What needs to go into the construction pack.
-What are you actually going to need to build a garden?
+What needs to go into the construction pack? and what are you actually going to need to build a garden?